1. A Challenging Project

 Many billions of cells will be grouped in an ordered way to complete each organ.
 For example, the average human liver will require as many as 300 billion organised cells; and the organ's functionality when complete will be diverse (including over 500 distinct functions)!

-The size and location of each organ will be established by a careful balance of it's functionality and the availability of space within the body cavity.
+The size and location of each organ will be established by a careful balance of its functionality and the availability of space within the body cavity.

 The DNA blueprint must be built into the cells of all body organs, enabling self-regulation, self-management, and self-repair for each organ.

 In addition, every organ is required to successfully coordinate with the activities of other organs.
+For example, multiple organs will combine to provide a complete system of nutrition assimilation when food is eaten.

-These will also be produced in a variety of organised formats for different purposes.
+Organs will grow and function according to instructions provided in the DNA molecule.
+They will also be produced in a variety of organised formats for different purposes.
 They must include attributes that enhance the quality of life — not merely satisfying the criteria for survival.

 — o o o —